Piecewise linear structures on topological manifolds: Proof of Theorem

 \m Given two pointed spaces $X,Y$, we define $\{X,Y\}$ to be the direct limit of the sequence In particular, we have the obvious maps

-The image of a pointed map $f: X \to Y$ in $\{X,Y\}$ is called the {\it stable homotopy class of $f$}.
-The standard notation for this one is $\{f\}$, but, as usual, in most cases we will not distinguish $f$, $[f]$ and $\{f\}$.
+Given a pointed map $f: X \to Y$, the element $\Sigma(f) \in \{X,Y\}$ is called the {\it stable homotopy class of $f$}.
+The standard notation for this one is $\{f\}$, but, as usual, in several cases we use the same notation $f$ for $f$, $[f]$ and $\{f\}$.

-It is well known that, for $n\ge 2$, the set $[S^nX,S^nY]\bul$ has a natural structure of the abelian group, and the corresponding maps $S$ are homomorphisms, \cite{Sw}.
+\m It is well known that, for $n\geqslant 2$, the set $[S^nX,S^nY]\bul$ has a natural structure of the abelian group, and the corresponding maps $S$ are homomorphisms, \cite{Sw}.
 So, $\{X,Y\}$ turns out to be a group.
 Furthermore, by Theorem \ref{freuden}, if $X$ is a finite $CW$-space then the map is a bijection for $N$ large enough.